 Maybe you’ll be a friendly face to welcome patients at the door.
 Maybe you’ll put your green thumb to work in the garden.
-Or perhaps you’ll visit with or read to someone while they receive a chemotherapy infusion.
 There are so many ways to volunteer with us, and each and every one of them has a positive impact on the health and well-being of those around you.

 Every volunteer at Hudson Hospital & Clinic helps enhance the healing experience for our patients, their families and the community.
 When you share your gifts, compassion and energy here, you'll gain new friends, new skills and the reward of knowing you’re truly making a difference.

 To volunteer at Hudson Hospital & Clinic, you must:

 After you apply, a volunteer coordinator will contact you to discuss next steps.
 These might include interviews, a reference check, a brief health screening or a criminal background check.

 Once you start volunteering, we’ll give you all the training and support you need, and we’ll be by your side to help you thrive in your new role.